Devki2912/CheatCodeReadMe/README.md

 ## Acknowledgments
 * A huge acknowledgment goes to School Team 1's pro squad mentor, Ishank Tandon and go, squad mentor, Kristen Mann from Angie's List to help guide us through what to do and support us during the 2020 TechPoint Challenge!
-* Thank you to TechPoint and Angie's List for making this internship happen!
+* Thank you to TechPoint and Angie's List for making this summer 2020 challenge happen!

 ## Reference